Cypriot syllabary: Structure

-To see the glyphs above, you must have a compatible font installed, and your web browser must support Unicode characters in the U+10800–U+1083F range.
+To see the glyphs above, a compatible font must be installed, and the web browser must support Unicode characters in the U+10800–U+1083F range.

 Differences between Cypriot syllabary and Linear B

 The main difference between the two lies not in the structure of the syllabary but the use of the symbols.
 Final consonants in the Cypriot syllabary are marked by a final, silent e.
 For example, final consonants, n, s, and r are noted by using ne, re, and se.
 Groups of consonants are created using extra vowels.
 Diphthongs such as ae, au, eu, and ei are spelled out completely.
 However, nasal consonants that occur before another consonant are omitted completely.

 Compare Linear B 𐀀𐀵𐀫𐀦 (a-to-ro-qo, reconstructed as */el/) to Cypriot 𐠀𐠰𐠦𐠡𐠩 (a-to-ro-po-se, read right-to-left), both forms related to ἄνθρωπος (ánthrōpos) "human".

 One other minor difference involves the representation of the manner of articulation.
 In the Linear B script, liquid sounds /l/ and /r/ are covered by one series, while there are separate series for the dentals /d/ and /t/.
 In the Cypriot syllabary, /d/ and /t/ are combined, whereas /l/ and /r/ are distinct.